*Course details are still being finalized. Dates, itinerary, and program fee are subject to change.

 Evaluation Expectation for Students:

 Before travel, students will be expected to complete several background readings and begin an internet-based research project involving one of the trials expected to be in session during the time of the field visit.
 Students will research the historical background of the cases, read the indictments against the accused and other pleadings of record, and research the international law applicable to the case to produce a preliminary case statement summarizing their research to that point.
 This statement will be due upon arrival in Europe.
 Students should be prepared to present an informal oral summary of their case report to the rest of the group at that time.
 During the field visit students will observe the hearings in that case (and others) and keep a field notes journal.
 Finally, students will be expected to develop an essay critically analyzing the case, using their preliminary report and additional primary and secondary materials and field notes.
 This essay will be due one week after conclusion of the on-site portion of the course.
-Evaluations will be based upon the written work and the student’s attendance and participation in activities, meetings and discussions.
+Evaluations will be based upon the written work and the student’s attendance and participation in activities, meetings, and discussions.

 Prerequisites or registration requirements:

-Preference for those enrolled in or who have completed a human rights, legal studies or international relations course.
+Preference for those enrolled in or who have completed a human rights, legal studies, or international relations course.
 No language requirement, though French speakers may choose to research and observe court proceedings entirely in French.

 Group accommodations will be provided in modern and comfortable youth hostels.
 All accommodations are located in central locations convenient to public transport and sites of interest to the group as well as restaurants, museums and other services.

 Students are expected to make their own air travel arrangements to the starting point at Amsterdam-Schiphol Airport and either onward travel in Europe or a flight home at the conclusion of the course.
+Please note that the course ends in Strasbourg, France.

 Program Fee Includes: